HaunterTeam/FlickrService/README.md

 # FlickrService

 REST Web service for image retrieval from Flickr.
-It is hosted on [https://restinflickrservice.herokuapp.com](https://restinflickrservice.herokuapp.com)
+It is hosted on [https://restinflickrservice.herokuapp.com](https://restinflickrservice.herokuapp.com).
+Given the name of a food or dish (e.g. "pizza"), it provides in output a json object with the url of a beautiful photo taken from Flickr.

 Request:
 ```